BME 6770: Genomic Signal Processing

 - Designing algorithms and programming numerical computations.

-- Working with databases and modeling biomedical data.
+- Working with biomedical databases.

 Activities: